 The 60-credit hour MSW degree online program accommodates any schedule, allowing you to maintain a comfortable work, life, and family balance as you pursue your ideal social work career.
 Graduates will be prepared to sit for licensure exams* in their state.
 The online MSW program has no residency requirements and can be completed 100% online in as few as eight semesters.

 As the only program in clinical social work in the nation that centers recovery theories, values, and skills, the online MSW degree includes courses in trauma-informed practice, assessment of mental health, motivational interviewing, and cognitive-behavioral therapies.
 You’ll learn about the evidence-base and potential of Acceptance and Commitment Therapy (ACT) to help all people move from “better” to “well.”
 Even research and policy courses are designed to improve your skills as a mental health practitioner.
 In addition, all students must complete four sessions of individual counseling in order to graduate.Explore Courses

 CSWE Accreditation: Pre-Candidacy

-Utica College’s MSW Program in clinical social work is currently in pre-candidacy for accreditation by the Council on Social Work Education’s Commission on Accreditation.
+Utica University’s MSW Program in clinical social work is currently in pre-candidacy for accreditation by the Council on Social Work Education’s Commission on Accreditation.